Enforcing Security & Data Boundaries Across the Annual Filing Pipeline

 SCHEMA_VIOLATION |

-Missing statutory ID, invalid format, type mismatch | Pre-filing rejection | Auto-quarantine, data steward notification |
+Missing statutory ID, invalid format, type mismatch | Pre-filing rejection | Auto-quarantine, data-steward notification |

 JURISDICTIONAL_BOUNDARY |

-Cross-state routing mismatch, unsupported entity type | Filing authority rejection | Taxonomy reclassification, manual legal review |
+Cross-state routing mismatch, unsupported entity type | Filing-authority rejection | Taxonomy reclassification, manual legal review |

 TRANSPORT_CIRCUIT_BREAKER |

-API 5xx, TLS failure, rate limit exhaustion | Delayed submission | Fallback routing, priority escalation |
+API 5xx, TLS failure, rate-limit exhaustion | Delayed submission | Fallback routing, priority escalation |

 STATUTORY_DEADLINE |

-Submission past grace period cutoff | Penalty/late fee risk | Emergency override, CFO/legal alert, audit flag |
+Submission past grace-period cutoff | Penalty / late-fee risk | Emergency override, CFO/legal alert, audit flag |

 class DeadlineBoundaryError(ComplianceBoundaryError):

-def log_boundary_event(error: ComplianceBoundaryError, logger: logging.Logger) -> None:
+def log_boundary_event(error: ComplianceBoundaryError, log: logging.Logger) -> None:

-"""Structured audit logging for compliance boundary violations."""
+"""Structured, queryable audit logging for compliance boundary violations."""

 "BOUNDARY_VIOLATION",